tbishaw-stat6250/course-questions-wiki/week-03/README.md

 - *Question* (aacharya4−stat6250): What happens if the OUT option is not set to a NULL dataset while removing duplicate records from a SAS dataset?
 - *Answer* (aacharya4−stat6250): If the OUT option is not set to a NULL dataset while removing duplicate records from a SAS dataset, it creates a deduplicated datset.
 - Question(tchan49-stat6250): Why is it important to check duplicate records for unique IDs especially the dataset is obtained from external source?
-- Question (ttruong59-stat6250): What is a significant reason to remove duplicates rows in a data set?

 [recipe_for_sorting_data Week 3 Recipe]